 What type of car insurance is right for you?

-If you’re buying a new car or shopping around for car insurance, it can be difficult to work out which insurance option is right for you.
+If you’re buying your first car, it can be difficult to work out which insurance option is right for you.

 We’ve put together a quick guide to the different types of car insurance available in Queensland.